 In his role as an analyst for Cerulli Associates, an independent third-party research and strategic consulting firm, Hoogendoorn used the expertise he gained in the program to turn quantitative data into actionable industry trends for large banks and investment firms around the world.

 It wasn’t until he completed his undergraduate degree that Hoogendoorn set his sights on a career in the international arena.
-He chose Northeastern on the strength of the international relations master’s program and the considerable experience of the program’s faculty director, Dr. Mary Thompson-Jones.
+He chose Northeastern on the strength of the international relations master’s program and the considerable experience of the program’s faculty director, Mary Thompson-Jones, PhD.

-Another major influence on Hoogendoorn’s career was his field study, completed under Dr. Marissa Lombardi, an assistant teaching professor and the concentration lead for Global Student Mobility in the Master of Science in Global Studies and International Relations program.
+Another major influence on Hoogendoorn’s career was his field study, completed under Marissa Lombardi, PhD, an assistant teaching professor in the Master of Science in Global Studies and International Relations program.

 The International Field Study Experience (IFSE) is an international, experiential learning program that gives students an opportunity to serve as international marketing consultants.